catseye/Chrysoberyl/article/Retrocomputing.md

 *   [TI-85 Assembler Programming](http://www.sealiesoftware.com/ti-asm/) — Z80 tutorial for the TI-85 calculator
 *   [Opening up Microchips](http://zeptobars.ru/en/read/open-microchip-asic-what-inside-II-msp430-pic-z80) — Innards of a Z80, and more

+### Z-Machine

+It's actually a virtual machine designed by Infocom so they could port their interactive fiction onto a multitude of home computers.

+(TODO: look up spec, i'm sure it's online.)

+**[Zplet](https://github.com/catseye/Zplet/)** is a Java application which emulates a Z-Machine.

+There are other, better emulators, such as Frotz.

 - - - -

 [Apple II]: http://catseye.tc/node/Apple_II